 At IHH, it is also possible for the employee to apply for a personal identity code, to apply for a tax card, social security coverage in Finland.
 Learn more about our services for International newcomers.

-Below you can find in an introduction to the obligations that you need to consider as an employer of an international employee.
+Below you can find an introduction to the obligations that you need to consider as an employer of an international employee.

 - Inform your employee of the terms and conditions of the employment in a language that they understand.
 Additionally, give the employee sufficient training and guidance in occupational safety and the job duties in a language that they can understand.

 - Notify the TE Office whenever you employ a non-EU or EEA national or a member of their family.
 The employee declaration is made electronically through Enter Finland for Employers.
 The declaration can also be made using the TEM055 form.